Don't Know Where to Start? You're in the Right Place.

 • Register for SafeGulf/PEC at pecsafety.com

-• Keep all certificates in a folder — employers will ask for copies at hiring
+• Keep all certificates in a folder — employers will ask for copies immediately

 💰 ~$300–$500 total for all three certifications